w3f/polkadot-wiki/docs/learn/learn-staking.md

 validators/nominators if 50% of all KSM / DOT are staked.
 Any deviation from the 50% - positive or negative - sends the proportional remainder to the treasury and effectively reduces staking rewards.

-For those who are interested in knowing more about the design of inflation model for the network, please see [here](https://w3f-research.readthedocs.io/en/latest/polkadot/overview/2-token-economics.html).
+For those who are interested in knowing more about the design of the inflation model for the network, please see [here](https://w3f-research.readthedocs.io/en/latest/polkadot/overview/2-token-economics.html).